How Often To Brush Teeth With Braces and Keep Them Cavity-Free

 4. Flossing with Braces: Essential for Removing Plaque and Food Particles

-Flossing is an important part of oral hygiene, especially with braces, as it helps remove plaque and food particles that brushing alone cannot reach.
+Flossing is an important part of oral hygiene, especially with braces, because toothbrushes often miss the tight spaces between teeth.

 Using fluoride toothpaste is crucial for strengthening teeth while wearing braces.